Using COLOR to achieve VIBRANT LANDSCAPES

 The same thing happens with supersaturated color combinations, because in the end, no matter what shade it is, it does not escape the logic of color theory.
 As long as you follow analogous, complementary, triad schemes, among others, everything will look good.

-TIP: As a final point, I recommend practicing with color palettes from other more experienced users that we can find on the Internet.
-By working with them we will begin to find patterns between the color combinations and when we finally assimilate them, it will now be time to make them our own.
+TIP: As a final point, I recommend practicing with color combinations from other more experienced users that we can find on the Internet.
+By working with them we will begin to find patterns between the color combinations and when we finally assimilate them, it will be time to make our own.

 2. Color in landscapes